 – Brent extruder

-– Indoor ventilated kiln room with 2 gas reduction kilns (Bailey Car Kiln and a smaller gas kiln), 4 computer controlled electric kilns (Skutt and L&L)
+– Indoor ventilated kiln room with 2 gas reduction kilns (Bailey Car Kiln and a smaller gas kiln), 4 computer controlled electric kilns (Skutt, L&L, and ConeArt)

-– 45′ x 20′ covered outdoor kiln area with wood kiln, saggar kiln, raku kiln, and a cross-draft gas soda kiln
+– 45′ x 20′ covered outdoor kiln area with wood kiln, saggar/raku kiln, cross-draft gas soda kiln, and pit firing area.

-– Mixed media and plaster work area with outdoor access, plaster mold dryer, and compressed air
+– Mixed media and plaster work area with outdoor access, plaster mold dryer, compressed air, and glaze spraying area.

 – 21 ton log splitter